I beg to move,

 I welcome today’s debate, as I also have a constituent, Tina Walker, who has alpha-1.
 She travels from Swansea to the clinic in Coventry twice a year.
 Last night, I also had an email from an ex-pupil who I used to teach in Wigan, whose daughter—she must be just a small child—also has the condition.
 I feel strongly that we parliamentarians should be working together.
 Does the hon.
 Gentleman agree that it would be wise of us to urge the Government to run a UK-wide campaign to raise awareness?
 As he says, this involves just a simple blood test.

-Part and parcel of our efforts today are to achieve precisely that.
+Part and parcel of our efforts today is to achieve precisely that.
 I am delighted that the hon.
 Lady’s constituent comes to Coventry and is being treated by the excellent services at University Hospitals Coventry and Warwickshire.

 Unfortunately, alpha-1 is not yet curable, and no specific treatment for the disease is freely available in the UK; it is a matter of treating only the symptoms with the appropriate therapeutic methods.
 The hon.
 Member for Strangford (Jim Shannon) referred to intravenous AAT protein augmentation therapy, which involves replacing the missing AAT protein.
 That treatment is available in the United States, Spain, Germany and Italy, for example, but it is not yet available in the UK.